 In terms of covariates, it stands out that SUT completion status is statistically associated to older age, have a later age of onset of use, alcohol as main substance (rather than cocaine), prevalence of physical co-morbidity, stable housing situation and less pre-treatment criminality.

+[AGS: Table.
+Survival coefficients of the selected models]